 Category: Indonesia

-• From carcass to crackers: Inside Bali’s pork skin factories
+• From carcass to crackers in a day: Inside Bali’s pork skin factories

-From carcass to crackers: Inside Bali’s pork skin factories
+From carcass to crackers in a day: Inside Bali’s pork skin factories

 • From teacher to tofu maker: 100 trays a day in a family factory